-Berries are actually a great choice of fruit when you're on a keto diet or low carb diet.
+Berries are actually a great choice of fruit when you're on a keto diet.
 Together with melon, berries contain the lowest amounts of carbs among all fruits.
 I eat a few berries almost every day and always have a bag or two in my freezer.

 Strawberries are naturally sweeter than raspberries, blackberries and blueberries, which makes them a great choice for a keto berry smoothie.

-Let's take a look at the ingredients in this strawberry avocado smoothie.
-Of course, you can always experiment with the amounts and vary your ingredients a little.
+Let's take a look at the ingredients.
+You can always experiment with the amounts and vary your ingredients a little.

 But I think I have found the perfect combination, so do try my version first!

-I'm using frozen strawberries to make the low carb smoothie instantly cold, but also nice and thick. ⅓ cup or 50 grams of frozen berries are the perfect amount.
+I'm using frozen strawberries to make the smoothie instantly cold, but also nice and thick. ⅓ cup or 50 grams of frozen berries are the perfect amount.
 Any less and the smoothie won't taste very fruity and you'll definitely need to use sweetener.
 Trust me, I've tried it!